-If you were to look at your spine from the side, you'd see that it curves out at your neck (cervical spine), in at your mid-back (thoracic spine), and out again at your low back (lumbar spine).
-Your back is supposed to have those curves.
+We all have curves in our spines, but scoliosis causes the spine to curve in the wrong direction.
+It causes sideways curves, and those are different from the spine's normal curves.
+If you looked at your spine from the side, you'd see it curves out at your neck (cervical spine), in at your mid-back (thoracic spine), and out again at your low back (lumbar spine).
+Your back is supposed to curve that way.

 Spine Anatomy: Quick Lesson

-To understand scoliosis, which causes the spine to curve to the left or right, you first need to understand what a normal spine looks like.
-There are 4 regions in your spine:
+To understand scoliosis, you first need to know what a healthy spine looks like.
+There are four regions in your spine:

-- Cervical Spine: This is your neck, which begins at the base of your skull.
-It contains 7 small bones (vertebrae), which doctors label C1 to C7 (the "C" means cervical).
-The numbers 1 to 7 indicate the level of the vertebrae.
-C1 is closest to the skull, while C7 is closest to the chest.
+- Cervical spine: This is your neck, which begins at the base of your skull.
+It contains seven small spinal bones (called vertebrae), which doctors label C1 to C7 (the "C" means cervical).
+The numbers one to seven indicate the level of the vertebrae.
+C1 is closest to your skull, while C7 is closest to your chest.

-- Thoracic Spine: Your mid-back has 12 vertebrae that are labeled T1 to T12 (the "T" means thoracic).
+- Thoracic spine: Your mid-back has 12 vertebrae that are labeled T1 to T12 (the "T" means thoracic).
 Vertebrae in your thoracic spine connect to your ribs, making this part of your spine relatively stiff and stable.
-Your thoracic spine doesn't move as much as the other regions of your spine, like the cervical spine.
+Your thoracic spine doesn't move as much as the other regions of your spine.

-- Sacrum and Coccyx: The sacrum has 5 vertebrae that usually fuse by adulthood to form 1 bone; the coccyx—most commonly known as your tail bone—has 4 (but sometimes 5) fused vertebrae.
+- Sacrum and coccyx: The sacrum has five vertebrae that usually fuse by adulthood to form one bone.
+The coccyx—commonly known as your tail bone—has four (but sometimes five) fused vertebrae.

 Normal Spinal Curves: Lordosis and Kyphosis